cdavro/sem_forces/README.md

 .: Fx1z1;Fy1z1;Fz1z1;Fx2z1;...
 ...

-An example for the H2O molecule is included (as dataWater file, rename it to 'data' to use it)
+An example for the H2O molecule is included (as dataWater file)

 ## License